-Students are expected to consult assigned readings in preparation for each class, all of which may be addressed in one or more of the course evaluations.
-Three texts and a course reader are available at the University of Calgary Bookstore.
-Other readings (also required) are articles and portions of electronic books accessible free of charge for UofC students via library links provided on Blackboard, found under their assigned dates in the "Course Information" menu.
+Students are expected to consult assigned readings in preparation for each class.
+All texts are available at the University of Calgary Bookstore.
+All students will be required to read the first text, Americas.
+For the three ethnographies, students will be assigned to read and present on one, though everyone will be tested on each.
+Feel free to buy all three (as all are wonderfully interesting books), or just the one that you will be assigned.
+Other readings, including articles and portions of electronic books, are accessible free of charge for UofC students via library links provided on D2L, found under their assigned dates in the "Course Information" menu.